Bariatric Surgery Patient Guide: An Overview of What to Expect Before and After Treatment

 The pre-op diet is vital to your success.
 It gets you into the proper nutritional state for your surgery, reduces fat in and around your spleen and liver to reduce potential bleeding during and after the operation, and shrinks the liver itself.
 If the pre-op diet is not followed properly, your surgery may have to be postponed.
 Here are the guidelines you should follow:

-If your weight exceeds 300 pounds, a strict liquid protein diet should be started ten days before surgery.
-Three to four protein shakes may be consumed per day in place of meals, with one cup of fresh vegetables allowed in the evening.
-Recommended shakes include Atkins Advantage, Carbs For Life, and Slim-Fast Low Carb.
+If your weight exceeds 300 pounds, a strict high protein, low carb diet should be started ten days before surgery.
+Four meals per day consisting of 2 protein shakes and 2 meals are consumed.
+Recommended shakes include Premier Protein, Atkins Advantage, Carbs For Life, and Slim-Fast Low Carb.

 Your procedure will be performed laparoscopically in an outpatient surgery center or hospital allowing you to go home within 24 hours.
 If there are no complications, you should be able to resume normal activities within a week or two.